 Cub Scout Summer Camps

-Fulfilling the promise.
 We have some very unique opportunities in our council for our Cub Scouts to experience multiple camps and their camp programs during the summer and throughout the school year.
-Our camps are planned to serve specific ages so that boys progress from camp to camp as they grow and their interests change.
+Our camps are planned to serve specific ages so that Scouts progress from camp to camp as they grow and their interests change.
 This progression also gives them a variety of camp experiences from summer to summer.
 Each camp is designed to best suit the recommended age groups and their abilities.
 This list is just a recommendation, but we encourage each family to figure out what fits best with their family circumstances.
 For some families, our new "All-Pack Camping" might just be the best solution for you!

 Day Camp: Recommended for incoming Tigers (just graduated Kindergarten).
-Themes rotate every five years, so the boys will have a new experience every time!
+Themes rotate every five years, so the Scouts will have a new experience every time!
 The camps run 5 days a week during the daylight hours.
 Mid-Columbia Day Camp runs "twilight" hours from approximately 5:00-9:00pm.

 Butte Creek: Recommended for Wolves and Bears (just finishing 1st and 2nd Grade).
 This western-themed overnight camp will intrigue the imaginations of our younger Cub Scouts.
 The camp is 3 days, 2 nights.